jacobleon2117/3meals/README.md

-# Product Name
+# 3Meals
-> Short blurb about what your product does.
+> The website links you to recipes to choose from and allows you to save your favorites

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]